system-f/fp-course/README.markdown

 ### Tips after having started

 1. Some questions take a particular form.
-These are call *WTF questions*.
+These are called *WTF questions*.
 WTF questions are those of this form or similar:
   * What does ____ mean?
   * What does the ____ function mean?